erizov/Professor/semester_2/lecture_09_behavioral_patterns/observer/README.md

 ### Short Description

 A behavioral design pattern that defines a one-to-many dependency between objects, so when one object changes state, all dependents are notified automatically.
-Addresses event handling, model-view architectures, and publish-subscribe systems.
+Addresses event handling, system-view architectures, and publish-subscribe systems.
 Example: Updating multiple UI components when data changes, like refreshing charts and tables when a stock price updates.
 Operates by maintaining a list of observers and notifying them when the subject's state changes.

 **Key Characteristics:**
 - **Time Complexity**: Varies